buildthenmarket/Health-and-Fitness/Science/Hormones.md

 ## Ghrelin - Hunger hormone

+- Starving after 3 hrs means you have an imbalance in your body that you taught it to feed off of carbs
 - hunger 48hrs
 - it affects your sleep/wake cycle, reward-seeking behavior, taste sensation, and carbohydrate metabolism
 - people with obesity may have an overly active ghrelin receptor, known as GHS-R, which leads to increased calorie intake